-\$8,330,000 Guaranteed Lease Revenue Note Series 2013, due in annual installments through December 1, 2033 plus interest at 3.00% through December 1, 2023, and interest of 4.85% through December 1, 2033.
+\$8,330,000 Guaranteed Revenue Note Series 2013, due in annual installments through December 1, 2033 plus interest at 3.00% through December 1, 2023, and interest of 4.85% through December 1, 2033.

-The proceeds of the note, dated December 17, 2013, were used for and towards the acquisition of 1100 South Cameron Street, Dauphin County, Pennsylvania; and paying the costs and expenses related to the foregoing purposes and the issuance of the Note.
+The proceeds of the note, dated December 17, 2013, were used for and towards the acquisition of 1100 South Cameron Street, Dauphin County, Pennsylvania by the County; and paying the costs and expenses related to the foregoing purposes and the issuance of the Note.

-Under a lease agreement dated December 17, 2013 between the Authority, as lessor, and the County, as lessee, the County is obligated to make monthly payments to or on behalf of the Authority in amounts required by the note.
+Under a financing agreement dated December 17, 2013 between the Authority and the County.
+The County is obligated to make monthly payments to or on behalf of the Authority in amounts required by the note.
 The County guarantees payment of principal and interest on the Note.
+The Authority has recorded a receivable for the present value of the principal payments.